applied-numerical-algorithms-group-lbnl/Chombo_4/example/EBCM/README.md

-## Chombo_4/example/EBCM Rules of Engagement
+## Chombo_4/example/EBCM
+*  Chombo examples have been the primary way people get started with Chombo.
-*  I am trying to make examples more coherent and well documented so I am trying this new protocol.
+*  Going forward, I will use this process to make the examples more focused and well-documented.

+## EBCM example process
 *  Each example will run a particular test in the source directory.
 *  The test will be run for a specific simulation campaign.
-*  The test will have an _doc directory that explains the test and the campaign's results.
+*  The test will have a documents directory that explains the test and the campaign's results.
 *  If there is enough data to merit a report, an LBNL technical report will result from the campaign.
 *  If necessary, the test harness will be included and well-documented.